-For further details about time control, synchronisation and the master-slave function, see the "Time control" chapter.
+You can find more details on time control, synchronisation and master-slave functions in the "Time control" chapter.

 Start-up delay

 The start-up delay is the time delay between the bus voltage recovery and the device's functional start.
 Set a time after which the current values can be read by other KNX devices.